-- Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy and science

-- If your child is in Year 1 and above, but is not yet at National Curriculum age related expectations, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress. - At the beginning of the Reception year children are required to complete a baseline assessment.
-This is an assessment for pupils of reception age to measure their progress in primary schools from 2021. - At the end of each key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Children who have SEND will have a passport, SEN Support Plan or EHCP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an Education Health Care Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in
+- Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy and science - If your child is in Year 1 and above, but is not yet at National Curriculum age related expectations, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
+The small steps of progress are called 'P scales. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally. - Children at School Action Plus will have a profile which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.